gambitph/Titan-Framework/readme.txt

 4. Sample code on how to create admin pages and options

 == Changelog ==

+= 1.7.6 =
+* The Note option can now be placed in the Customizer
+* Prefixing a select value with `!` now displays the drop down value as disabled
+* Added new argument `panel_desc` for panel descriptions
+* Updated & namespaced EDD updater files
+* Fixed bug where options with the value 0 were not properly returned
+* Fixed bug where double descriptions showed up in the Customizer
+* Minor XSS security fixes, shouldn't be affected really, but it's better to be safe

 = 1.7.5 =
 * Added `hidden` parameter for all options